Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Outlook

 The distribution of the modeling error over the target value domain is far from uniform even when using mitigation methods.
-Moreover, all sampling-based mitigation methods are based on the same "building blocks", such as interpolation between data points using SMOTE or the use of Gaussian noise.
+Moreover, most sampling-based mitigation methods are based on the same "building blocks", such as interpolation between data points using SMOTE or the use of Gaussian noise.
 The development of new building blocks could bring substantial progress and allow the formation of new mitigation methods.
-For example, creating new samples with data-driven generative methods could come into play here.
+Creating new samples with data-driven generative methods could come into play here.
+For example, \citet{liu_research_2024} and \citep{belhaouari_oversampling_2024} investigate this direction using autoencoders.
+However, the requirements on dataset size and potential bias in the sample generation process are limiting factors to be overcome.

 In previous work by \citet{wibbeke2024quantification} the mean imbalance ratio mIR was proposed to quantify data imbalance.
-However, here it was shown that imbalance mitigation strategies have different effects depending on the type of model.
-For example, although under-sampling can lead to a lower mIR, it has a negative effect on the performance of MLP models.
-A possible remedy could be the quantification of data imbalance using the imbalanced sample percentage of under-represented samples ISP$_{<t_u}$ \citep{wibbeke2024quantification}, instead of the mIR.
+However, here it was shown that imbalance mitigation strategies have different effects depending on the model type.
+For example, although under-sampling can lead to a lower mIR, it has a negative effect on the performance of MLP models whereby having positive impact on Random Forests.
+A possible remedy could be to quantify data imbalance using the imbalanced sample percentage of under-represented samples ISP$_{<t_u}$ \citep{wibbeke2024quantification}, instead of the mIR.
 The ISP$_{<t_u}$ only includes data points that are too rare and thus accounting for the fact that under-sampling might be harmful.

-From a general perspective, however, we suggest separating the concept of purely empirical data imbalance (detectable by the mIR or ISP) from the non-uniform error distribution of the model over the target domain (e.g. model error imbalance).
+From a general perspective, however, we suggest separating the concept of purely empirical data imbalance (detectable by the mIR or ISP) from the non-uniform error distribution of the model over the target domain (e.g., model error imbalance).
 However, a way to quantify the model error imbalance requires further elaboration and investigation.